Traders Recap:: Zenith Energy Ltd. (LON:ZEN)

 Zenith Energy Ltd. (LON:ZEN) stock Trading Summary:

-Zenith Energy Ltd. (LON:ZEN) stock changed position at 0.0667% to closing price of GBX0.80 in recent trading session.
+Zenith Energy Ltd. (LON:ZEN) stock changed position at -0.0345% to closing price of GBX0.70 in recent trading session.
 The last closing price represents the price at which the last trade occurred.
 The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-The stock registered last trading volume of 986940 shares.
+The stock registered Last trading volume of 3306004 shares.
 Daily volume is the number of shares that are traded during one trading day.
 High volume is an indication that a stock is actively traded, and low volume is an indication that a stock is less actively traded.
 Some stocks tend always to have high volume, as they are popular among day traders and investors alike.
 Other stocks tend always to have low volume, and aren’t of particular interest to short-term traders.
-The stock average trading capacity stands with 4.020M shares and relative volume is now at 0.25 ×.
+The stock average trading capacity stands with 3.912M shares and relative volume is now at 0.85 ×.

 Zenith Energy Ltd. (LON:ZEN) Stock Price Movement in past 50 Days period and 52-Week period